25th Air Defence Division

 The 25th Red Banner Air Defence Division (25-я Краснознамённая дивизия ПВО; Military Unit Number 54912) is a division of the Russian Aerospace Forces, part of the 11th Air and Air Defence Forces Army.
 Headquartered at Komsomolsk-on-Amur, the division controls S-400 surface-to-air missile and radar units covering Khabarovsk Krai and Sakhalin.

 The division was formed from the 8th Air Defence Corps of the Soviet Air Defence Forces and then the Russian Air Force, active from 1960.
 It was part of the 11th Air Defence Army, and subsequently the 11th Army of Air Forces and Air Defence Forces.
-In 2001 the 8th Air Defence Corps was renamed the 25th Air Defence Division, and in 2009 renamed 11th Aerospace Defence Brigade.
+In 2001 the 8th Air Defence Corps was renamed the 25th Air Defence Division, and in 2009 renamed the 11th Aerospace Defence Brigade.
 The brigade returned to its division designation in 2015.

 History

 The 8th Air Defence Corps was formed on 30 April 1960 from the Komsomolsk and Sovetskaya Gavan Air Defence Divisions of the Separate Far Eastern Air Defence Army (ODVA PVO), when the latter was renamed the 11th Separate Air Defence Army.
 The Komsomolsk Air Defence Division was formed in 1958 as part of the ODVA PVO from the 168th Fighter Aviation Division PVO.
 The 168th had been renumbered in 1949 from the 250th Red Banner Fighter Aviation Division, formed in 1942 and decorated for its performance in the Soviet–Japanese War.
 The Sovetskaya Gavan Air Defence Division of the ODVA PVO was formed in January 1957 by the merger and transfer to the Air Defence Forces of the Pacific Fleet's 12th Air Defense Base District, controlling the anti-aircraft guns of the Sovetskaya Gavan Naval Base, and the 15th Fighter Aviation Division with the interceptors defending the base.

 Headquartered at Komsomolsk-on-Amur, the corps was responsible for the air defence of Khabarovsk Krai, the Jewish Autonomous Oblast, and Magadan Oblast, and initially included three interceptor regiments, four surface-to-air missile regiments, and two radar (radio-technical) regiments in addition to separate radio-technical battalions.
 The surface-to-air missile and radar units were subsequently strengthened.
 The Order of the Red Banner awarded to the 250th Fighter Aviation Division was transferred to the 8th Air Defence Corps on 3 May 1965.
 By the end of the Cold War, in 1991, the three surface-to-air missile brigades and one regiment of the corps controlled between them thirteen S-75, ten S-125, six S-200, and four S-300 battalions.
 During the 1993–1994 and 1997–1998 reductions of air defence units, the corps took over units from disbanded neighbouring air defense headquarters.
 The corps became part of the 11th Air and Air Defence Forces Army in early 1998 when the Air Defence Forces were merged into the Air Force.
 It retained corps status until 2001, when it was redesignated as the 25th Air Defense Division.